 5. I installed the Bark for Chromebooks app on my child's Chromebook.
-How do I know it's monitoring the Chromebook's saved photos and videos?
+How do I know it's working?

-If Bark is monitoring your child's saved photos and videos on their Chromebook, you should see a Chromebook / laptop icon on the list of connected devices and accounts for that child on your dashboard:
+If Bark is filtering the web and monitoring your child's saved photos and videos on their Chromebook, you should see a Chromebook / laptop icon on the list of connected devices and accounts for that child on your dashboard:

 6. What do I do if the dashboard says my child's Chromebook has "Accessibility Disabled"?

 In order for the Bark for Chromebooks app to fully monitor your child's Chromebook, we will need to have the Accessibility setting enabled for Bark.
 Luckily, it's an easy fix.
 See here for instructions!

 7. How do I know if my child's Chromebook supports the Bark for Chromebooks app?